DIGITAL MARKETING ADVICE FROM 1923

 Who is Hopkins?

-After revisiting Hopkins’ ideas, it’s clear he valued both a systematic approach to client-centricity and desirable, old-fashioned empathy.
-Here are five confirmed advertising strategies that worked last century and can bolster digital marketing techniques nowadays.
+After revisiting Hopkins’ ideas, he clearly valued a systematic approach to client-centricity and desirable, old-fashioned empathy.
+Here are five confirmed advertising strategies that worked in the last century and can bolster digital marketing techniques nowadays.

 Don’t promote soap; promote sentiment.

-Make each pixel be counted.
+Make each pixel count.

-Build accept as accurate with via specificity
+Build acceptance as accurate via specificity.

 Back up cleverness with substance.